-Laurin at Lansdowne
+Laurin Group at Lansdowne Live

 Our scope varied in size and complexity.
-Some work was conventional: the assembly of structures to support the building’s bars, restaurants and washrooms with a myriad of gap items.
-Other parts were deeply complicated.
-We installed and activated more than 150 wireless access points throughout the stadium to ensure that fans, media and staff always had access to reliable, fast Internet signals.
+Some work was conventional: the assembly of structures to support the building’s bars, restaurants, and washrooms with a myriad of gap items.
+Other parts were deeply complicated: we installed and activated more than 150 wireless access points throughout the stadium to ensure that fans, media, and staff always had access to reliable, fast internet signals.

 How did we do it?